-FLOOD INSURANCE RATE MAP (FIRM) - [An official map of a community] The official map incorporated with this ordinance, on which the Federal Emergency Management Agency has delineated both the special flood hazard areas and the risk premium zones applicable to the community.
+FLOOD INSURANCE RATE MAP (FIRM) - The official map incorporated with this ordinance, on which the Federal Emergency Management Agency has delineated both the special flood hazard areas and the risk premium zones applicable to the community.

 FLOOD INSURANCE STUDY - An examination, evaluation, and determination of flood hazards and if appropriate, corresponding water surface elevations, or an examination and determination of mudslide or flood-related erosion hazards.